9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 value with the loop accumulator.
 The final accumulated state is then wrapped up in the `PCREOption` constructor.

-Let\'s turn now to actually compiling some regular expressions.
+Let's turn now to actually compiling some regular expressions.

 ## Passing string data between Haskell and C

 The next task is to write a binding to the PCRE regular expression `compile` function.
-Let\'s look at its type, straight from the `pcre.h` header file:
+Let's look at its type, straight from the `pcre.h` header file:

 ``` {.c org-language="C"}